mhurd/kubernetes/README.md

 iptables -A FORWARD -i wlan0 -o eth0 -m state --state RELATED,ESTABLISHED -j ACCEPT iptables -A FORWARD -i eth0 -o wlan0 -j ACCEPT
 ```
-At this point the remaining worker nodes can be plugged in and get their allocated IP addresses, you can se that they are allocated the correct IP addresses by checking */var/lib/dhcp/dhcpd.leases* on the master node.
+At this point the remaining worker nodes can be plugged in and get their allocated IP addresses, you can see that they are allocated the correct IP addresses by checking */var/lib/dhcp/dhcpd.leases* on the master node.

-You can choose to modify the */etc/hosts* file and enter mapping for all the nodes against their allocated IP addresses.
+You can choose to modify the */etc/hosts* file and enter a mapping for all the nodes against their allocated IP addresses.
 For ease of moving between the nodes you can also copy the master node's public ssh key to the worker node's *authorized_keys* file (from the master node - substitute *user*/*host* with the appropriate worker nodes):
 ```bash
 ssh user@host "echo '`cat ~/.ssh/id_ed25519.pub`' >> ~/.ssh/authorized_keys"
 ```